YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 ---
 class: dropdown, note
 ---
-We call the *effective* receptive field, the empirical receptive field of a *trained* model rather than the theoretical receptive field for a given architecture.
+We call the *effective* receptive field {cite}`luo2016understanding`, the empirical receptive field of a *trained* model rather than the theoretical receptive field for a given architecture.
 For example if a ConvCNP always observes many context points during training, then every target point will be close to some to context points and the ConvCNP will thus not need to learn to depend on context points that are far from target points.
 The size of the effective receptive field can thus be increased by reducing the size of the context set seen during training, but this solution is somewhat dissatisfying in that it requires tinkering with the training procedure.

-In contrast, this is not really an issue with AttnCNP which both always has to attend to all the context points, i.e., it has an ``infinite'' receptive field.
+In contrast, this is not really an issue with AttnCNP which both always has to attend to all the context points, i.e., it has an "infinite" receptive field.
 ```

 Although the previous plots look good, you might wonder how such a model compares to standard interpolation baselines.